 First, determine which type of knowledge object you want to create:

-- Context: Use contexts to "clean up" your data by transforming an attribute’s names and existing values post-ingest.
-You can use contexts in queries to summarize, group by and filter on re-usable expression that can be direct references to physical data columns, references to values derived from lookups, or logical expressions evaluating multiple physical columns.
+- Event property: Use event properties to "clean up" your data by transforming an attribute’s names and existing values post-ingest.
+You can use event properties in queries to summarize, group by and filter on re-usable expression that can be direct references to physical data columns, references to values derived from lookups, or logical expressions evaluating multiple physical columns.

 - Flow: Use flows to analyze user actions over time, a sequence of actions, or a sequence of actions over time.